2k-lxst/PingTester/README.md

 ###### Updated: 18 January 2023

 # Important
-As of 18 January 2023 You **cannot** Erase Any of Your Strokes Drawn When There is an Image Imported.
+As of 18 January 2023 You **CANNOT** Erase Any of Your Strokes Drawn When There is an Image Imported.
 Also, This Program Will **NOT** Be Updated as Much, Since It's Just a Simple Drawing Program.
 It Will Receive Updates Such as:
 - Ui Updates,
 - New Features,
 - Bug Fixes,
 - Other Changes

-Note: When the Program Will Have Enough Features and Updates, the Project Will Probably Be Abandoned and **never** Be Updated Again.
+Note: When the Program Will Have Enough Features and Updates, the Project Will Probably Be Abandoned and **NEVER** Be Updated Again.
 Thanks for Understanding.

-## Facts About Workspace
-Here Are Some Facts About Workspace:
-- It Was Made by an 11-year-old!
-- I Had to Recover the Project From a Clean Windows Install (It Wasn't Easy)
-- Workspace Was Inspired by a Program a Teacher Used on Her Smart Board.